 She married French diplomat Henri-Marie-Jean-André de Laborde de Monpezat in 1967, who then became Prince Henrik of Denmark.
 Less than a year later, she had her first child, Frederik.
 Another year after that, her second son Joachim was born.

 Margrethe is not only known for her role as monarch.
-She is also an accomplished artist and illustrator, including doing the illustrations for the Danish version of The Lord of the Rings series.
-The Queen speaks five languages: Danish, English, Swedish, French, and German.
+She is also an accomplished artist and illustrator, including doing the illustrations for the Danish version of The Lord of the Rings series under the pseudonym Ingahild Grathmer after she sent them to J.R.R.
+Tolkien himself.
+The Queen has a degree in political science; speaks five languages: Danish, English, Swedish, French, and German.
+She even holds private audiences with seven of her subjects every fortnight during winter, giving her visitors the opportunity to discuss any subject they wish to raise.

 When she was born in 1940, Danish silversmith company Georg Jensen produced their now-beloved Daisy collection in her honor.
 As a result, her nickname is “Daisy.”
 The Queen’s fashion sense; unique, elegant, and sometimes eccentric, has cemented her as a style icon.

-Crown Prince Frederik, also known as HRH Prince Frederik, is next in line for the Danish throne.
-Prince Frederik and Prince Joachim, his younger brother, grew up very close, as they were only a year apart.
+King Frederik, also known as HRH King Frederik, is next in line for the Danish throne.
+King Frederik and Prince Joachim, his younger brother, grew up very close, as they were only a year apart.

-His Royal Highness Prince Frederik married Crown Princess Mary in 2004 and has four children: Prince
+His Royal Highness King Frederik married Queen Mary in 2004 and has four children: Crown Prince

 Christian, Princess Isabella, and twins Prince Vincent and Princess Josephine.

-The Crown Prince speaks four languages: Danish, English, French, and German.
+The King speaks four languages: Danish, English, French, and German.
 His particular areas of interest are scientific research, environmental studies, and sports.

-Born Mary Donaldson in Tasmania, Australia, Crown Princess Mary met Prince Frederik in 2000 during the Summer Olympics in Sydney.
+Born Mary Donaldson in Tasmania, Australia, Queen Mary met King Frederik in 2000 during the Summer Olympics in Sydney.

 She has a dual Bachelor of Commerce and Bachelor of Law, as well as graduate certificates in advertising.
 She worked as an account manager and director for various advertising agencies in Australia and internationally before eventually moving to Denmark to be with Frederik.